-NEW COUNCILLOR CO-OPTED
+NEW PARISH COUNCILLOR

 Jim Bacon, Chairman of the Studley Neighbourhood Watch group and Chair of Stratford District Neighbourhood Watch attended the March meeting and spoke about the work of the Neighbourhood Watch (NW) scheme.
 NW groups try to raise awareness about crime- what can happen and what can be done about it.
 For example, tamper proof number plate screws are available free of charge from the Police.
 It is intended that the Alcester model of communication, weekly reports and a monthly summary of incidents and advice by email, will be rolled out across the district.
 Current topical crimes are distraction burglaries- often in supermarket car parks and domestic fuel tank/oil thefts.

 If you would be interested in rekindling the Neighbourhood Watch group in Great Alne then please get in touch with the Parish Clerk.

 Great Alne has a Film Club with screenings usually on the third Thursday of the month at 7.30pm.

 For other information about what's going on at the Memorial Hall please click here for further details.

 - The Sales & Marketing Suite is now open five days a week Thursday- Monday 10am-5pm via the Park Lane access point.
 There is a scale model of the finished project and residents are encouraged to go and have a look

 - The main building programme is due to commence in early April

 - The Cricket Club have had all issues remedied to their satisfaction by URV regarding the new pavilion and parking space